badsgahhl/pihole-browser-extension/documentation/multiple-pihole.md

 If you open the popup, or the extension refreshes the status in the background it will show you the status the following:
 - If one of your piholes throws an error, an error will show up
 - If one of your piholes is offline, offline is displayed.
-- Only if every pihole is online the extension will show online!
+- Only if every pihole is online the extension will show online

 ##### Disabling / Enabling piholes